 Parents have the right to withdraw their child from collective worship and religious education.
 If a parent wishes to consider this option, the Head Teacher should be approached.

-Personal, Social & Health Education and Sex Education
+Personal, Social & Health Education, Relationships and Sex Education

 As a school we are part of Warwickshire Safeguarding Children’s Board Taking Care Programme which runs in all classes in school.
 The programme aims to teach children about feeling safe and building networks of support they can use if they don’t feel safe.
 The curriculum is based on the Protective Behaviours process.
 Children are taught about using safe language, how our body lets us know if we are not feeling safe, safe and unsafe secrets, and the importance of children learning to name their body parts correctly